AdwayKasture/urza/README.md

 Welcome to Urza, a powerful, scalable workflow engine built with Elixir and powered by [Oban](https://getoban.pro/).
 Urza is designed to define and execute complex, multi-step workflows that can include concurrent job execution, conditional branching, human-in-the-loop checkpoints, and even AI-powered agents.

+Demo Links:
+Overview:
+Simple DAG:
+Human in the loop:
+Branching:
+Agent:

 ## Core Concept

 Urza treats workflows as code.
 A workflow is a simple Elixir map that defines a series of jobs, their dependencies, and how data flows between them.
-This approach makes workflows easy to create, version, and manage.
+This approach makes workflows easy to create and manage.

 ```elixir
 %{